 The EU already has passenger data deals with the US, Canada and Australia.

 "This is a strong expression of Europe's commitment to fight terrorism and organized crime together through enhanced cooperation and effective intelligence sharing," the commission said in a statement.

 The law includes "robust privacy and data protection safeguards ensuring full compliance with the right to data protection," Avramopoulos and Timmermans said.

 A picture taken during a press conference to present a police search notice for the abandoned white vest of the third terrorist suspect from the Brussels Airport attack, on Thursday 07 April 2016

 French Prime Minister Manuel Valls visited Strasbourg Tuesday to lobby parliamentary groups, including fellow socialists, urging MEPs to show "responsibility" in the wake of the Brussels attacks.
 "The European PNR is an extra means we will have to be effective in the fight against terrorism," Valls said.

-, arguing it infringes on people's privacy and that security forces should share more existing information instead.
+Some groups have opposed the measure, arguing it infringes on people's privacy and that security forces should share more existing information instead.

 jbh/kms (Reuters, AFP, AP)